 Allow the bread to cool for about 5 minutes in loaf pan and then transfer to a cooling rack or cutting board to finish cooling.

-Expert Tips for the Best Gluten-free Pumpkin Bread
+Tips for Making the Best Gluten-free Pumpkin Bread

-Add ½ cup of some pecans and/or walnuts to the batter for some gluten-free pumpkin chocolate chip nut bread.
+Add ½ cup of some pecans and/or walnuts to the batter for some gluten-free chocolate chip pumpkin bread with nuts.

 For decoration, and that extra pretty look, sprinkle some additional chocolate chips on top of the bread before baking.